oxygensmith/pia-templates/README.md

 <b>pia-taskforce.html</b>

-Task force pages are Basic pages.
+Task force pages are pages of the Basic type.
-Add the template to the Basic page in the Content panel.
+Add the template to the Content panel of the Basic page.